bcgov/ds-intro-to-git/README.md

 -   Use git, popular command-line version control software, to track local file changes
 -   What are remote hosting platforms and why do we use them?
 -   Connect to GitHub, create a remote repository and push local changes to GitHub
--   Be familiar with the BC Gov Github Organization which has guidelines and requirements for hosting government developed open source repositories.
+-   Be familiar with the [public BC Gov GitHub organization](https://github.com/bcgov) which has guidelines and requirements for hosting government-developed open source repositories

-The workshop content will follow best practices for version control such as writing descriptive commit messages, including a .gitignore file and tracking relevent project files.
+The workshop content will follow best practices for version control such as writing descriptive commit messages, including a .gitignore file and tracking relevant project files.

 ## Who should take this course?

--   Anyone looking to solidify their foundational understanding of version control
+-   Anyone looking to solidify their understanding of version control
 -   Anyone keen to learn what git or GitHub is (**no prior experience necessary!**)
 -   Anyone wondering how version control can be used to manage and collaborate on software and code-based data science projects

 ## Workshop Schedule

-### Daily Schedule (**to be finalized**)
+### Approximate Timing

 | Activity      | Start Time | End Time |
 |---------------|------------|----------|